 Check out Discover Kalamazoo for a full list of exciting things to do in Kalamazoo!

 Napier Executive Search is assisting Kalamazoo College with the search for the vice president for admission and financial aid.
 To nominate someone or arrange for a confidential conversation, please contact Robin Reynders (email@example.com) or Mary Napier (firstname.lastname@example.org).
-For best consideration, candidates who plan to apply should electronically send a resume, a detailed letter of interest, and contact information for three professional references by email to email@example.com by November 11, 2019.
+For best consideration, candidates who plan to apply should electronically send a resume, a detailed letter of interest, and contact information for three professional references by email to email@example.com.
 All applications and nominations will be considered confidential and notice will be given before references are contacted.